codeship/screencast-storyboards/storyboards/node-github-modulus.md

 ![Saved Modulus deployment][screenshot-saved-deployment]

-From now on the Codeship will deploy our application to Modulus everytime we push to our GitHub repository.
+From now on Codeship will deploy our application to Modulus everytime we push to our GitHub repository.